Apparently, people love potatoes.

 ASK your customers for product feedback—and listen to what they’re already saying

 Improving your product based on customer feedback requires... well, customer feedback.
-Pursuing the honest opinions of your userbase may feel a bit like opening a Pandora’s box of customer complaints.
-In reality, research suggests that 78% of customers in the United States favor companies who make it a point to ask for (and accept!) feedback.
+Pursuing the honest opinions of your user base may feel a bit like opening a Pandora’s box of customer complaints.
+In reality, research suggests that 78% of customers in the United States favor companies that make it a point to ask for (and accept!) feedback.

-Before you can dive deep into your customer feedback, it needs to be collected in a spreadsheet or database that can be easily updated for future use.
+Before diving deep into your customer feedback, it must be collected in a spreadsheet or database that can be easily updated for future use.
 This is no small task because feedback can be harvested from many channels and in various formats, including:

 Customers tend to leave reviews for 1 of 2 reasons: when their experience was spectacular and when their experience was terrible.
 (You can test this theory yourself by googling your favorite local watering hole.)
-While your customers may be slightly less zealous about their opinions than, say, Taco Bell’s, it’s still worth logging feedback gleaned from:
+While your customers may be slightly less zealous about their opinions than a popular restaurant or shopping mall, it’s still worth logging feedback gleaned from:

 It can be difficult to translate online reviews into neat and tidy spreadsheet entries.
 When adding these to your master feedback document, make sure to log the customer’s name, feedback, and source of commentary to make life easier for you later in the feedback loop.